py-tony/Python-Desktop-app-Development-Old-school-or-Useful-/README.md

 lbl_display_joke = tk.Label(master=window, text="No joke as been generated yet", bg="white")
 lbl_display_joke.grid(row=1, column=0)

-#create and add to the main window on top of the text field
+#create and add a label to the main window on top of the text field
 lbl_add_joke = tk.Label(master=window, text="Enter new Joke")
 lbl_add_joke.grid(row=2, column=0)

-#create and add to the main window a text field
+#create and add a text bot to the main window that will serve as entry field for new jokes
 txt_joke = tk.Text(master=window)
 txt_joke.grid(row=3, column=0)